learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 [Ambassador is another Kubernetes Ingress](https://www.getambassador.io/) built on top of Envoy that offers a robust API Gateway.

-The Ambassador Ingress is a modern take on Kubernetes Ingress controllers as demonstrated by its rapid development and the traction received by the community.
+The Ambassador Ingress is a modern take on Kubernetes Ingress controllers, which offers robust protocol support as well as rate limiting, an authentication API, and observability integrations.

-The main difference between Ambassador and Kong/Nginx is that Ambassador doesn't use the familiar Kubernetes Ingress.
+The main difference between Ambassador and Kong is that Ambassador is built for Kubernetes and integrates nicely with it.

+> Kong was open-sourced in 2015 when the Kubernetes ingress controllers weren't so advanced.

+But even if Ambassador is designed with Kubernetes in mind, it doesn't leverage the familiar Kubernetes Ingress.

 Instead, services are exposed to the outside world using annotations: